-To the extent required or recommended by the Host Facility, all competition belayers, including the Chief Belayer, must be belay certified by the Host Facility for the type(s) of belaying that they will conduct or oversee during the competition.
+To the extent required or recommended by the Host Facility, all competition belayers, including the Head Belayer, must be belay certified by the Host Facility for the type(s) of belaying that they will conduct or oversee during the competition.
+There may be cases where belayers are indemnified by USA Climbing.